-Please see Presentation Slides (PDF 853 KB), from an ‘Introduction to MSAC’ webinar that was hosted by the Department of Health on
+Please see the Video and Presentation Slides (PDF 853 KB), from an ‘Introduction to MSAC’ webinar that was hosted by the Department of Health on 27 August 2020.

 Principal role of MSACTo advise the Australian Minister for Health on evidence relating to the safety, effectiveness and cost-effectiveness of new medical technologies and procedures.
 This advice informs Australian Government decisions about public funding for new, and in some cases existing, medical procedures.

 Background to the establishment of the MSACMSAC was established in 1998 to improve health outcomes for patients by ensuring that new and existing medical procedures attracting funding under the Medicare Benefits Schedule are supported by evidence of their safety, clinical effectiveness and cost-effectiveness.